NhatTranMinh15/ReactAdhoc/README.md

 ### 3. View all submissions ***(For `admin` only)***
 - Choose *Submissions* in the sidebar or navigate to [http://localhost:3000/home/submissions](http://localhost:3000/home/submissions).
-- Click on one specific row to view submissions preview.
 - Click corresponded `Approve` button to aprrove that submission.
 - Click corresponded `Reject` button to reject that submission.